Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Algorithm

+The coefficients \( U_k (p) \), each being a polynomial in \textit{p}, refine the approximation and can be generated recursively through the relationship: .
 This recursive formulation allows for higher-order corrections, enhancing the accuracy of the expansion in practical computations.
 Asymptotic expansion is particularly advantageous for numerical computation of \( I_{\nu} (\nu z) \), as it mitigates numerical instabilities associated with traditional series expansions.
-The coefficients \( U_k (p) \) can be precomputed and stored for efficient evaluation.
+The coefficients of the polynomials \( U_k (p) \) can be precomputed and stored for efficient evaluation.
+In the present implementation, the coefficients of the polynomials $U_k(p)$ are precomputed and stored up to $k=28$.
+The same stored coefficient set is used for both double- and quadruple-precision arithmetic, while the actual number of terms retained in the asymptotic expansion (2.17) is determined dynamically during evaluation.

+Specifically, the summation is terminated once the magnitude of the newly added term falls below the prescribed tolerance associated with the working precision.
+Accordingly, although coefficients are available up to order 28, only the number of terms required to satisfy the requested accuracy is used in practice.

-A threshold for employing this asymptotic expansion in the present algorithm was empirically determined through numerical experiments, where the results were compared with the reference values generated using the Maple software package \cite{MAPLE2015}.
+A threshold for employing this asymptotic expansion in the present algorithm was empirically determined through numerical experiments, where the results were compared with the reference values generated using the \texttt{Maple} software package \cite{MAPLE2015}.
 The threshold is expressed as:

 where \( C_1 \) is a constant that generally depends on the precision arithmetic used for the computations and \( |z| \) denotes the magnitude of the argument \( z \).